ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 **Online resources**

-* If you used a tutorial (i.e. followed it extensively) you must provide the URL (web address) of the original material and indicate that you used an online resource as part of your submitted work.
+* If you used a tutorial in any capacity, you must provide the URL (web address) of the original material and indicate that you used an online resource as part of your submitted work.
 You must indicate which parts of the tutorial you used.
-* If you used a script, or piece of computer code (e.g. taken from the tutorial, or a site such as StackOverflow) you must provide the URL of the original material.
+* If you used a script, or piece of computer code (e.g. taken from a tutorial, or a site such as StackOverflow) you must provide the URL of the original material.
 You must submit the original script / code in the form of an appendix with your submission.
 You must also indicate if you did, or did not, modify the original material.
 If you modified the original material, you must detail the modifications made.
 Care must be taken to ensure that the website and or authors copyright policy on the script / code is not violated.
 If in doubt please consult your instructor.
+* Complete answers to any practice problem or homework assigment which are generated by ChatGPT are not considered "original work that is yours alone".
+You may use ChatGPT to debug you own code, and as a help resource (like you would a tutorial).
+You may also use ChatGPT to verify the correctness of your own code.
+If you do use ChatGPT in any capacity for a submission, please indicate this in your submission and provide the exact query you used.